Minimum degrees for powers of paths and cycles: Preliminaries

-\begin{lemma} Let $j,k$ and $\ell$ be integers satisfying $1\leq j\leq\ell\leq k+1$ and let $G$ be a graph on $n$ vertices with minimum degree $\delta(G)>\frac{(k-1)n}{k}$.
-Then every copy of $K_j$ in $G$ can be extended to a copy of $K_\ell$ in $G$. \end{lemma} \begin{proof} Fix integers $k,\ell$ satisfying $1\leq\ell\leq k+1$ and proceed by backwards induction on $j$.
+\begin{proof} Fix integers $k,\ell$ satisfying $1\leq\ell\leq k+1$ and proceed by backwards induction on $j$.
 The case $j=\ell$ is trivial.
 For $1\leq j<\ell$, note that by Lemma~\ref{lem:common-nbrhood-size} a copy of $K_j$ has common neighbourhood of size at least $j\delta-(j-1)n>0$.
 Therefore, we can extend it to a copy of $K_{j+1}$ by adding to it a vertex in its common neighbourhood.
 The resultant copy of $K_{j+1}$ can be extended to a copy of $K_\ell$ by the induction hypothesis. \end{proof}

 The following is a classical result of Hajnal and Szemer\'{e}di~\cite{HajnalSzemeredi}.